DSOlab/StrainTool/README.md

 ### Installation tests

-The following scenarios have been tested to validatethe installation procedure
+The following scenarios have been tested to validate the installation procedure

 |    OS      |Python 2.7 | Python 3.6 | GMT 5.2 | GMT 5.4
 |:----------:|:------------------:|:------------------:|:------------------:|:------------------:|